 How is Benzo Abuse Treated?

 Benzo addiction and abuse is treated with medication and behavioral therapy.
+Assistance for withdrawal from drugs can be provided before attending IOP.
 The staff at A New Start, Inc. includes medical directors and coordinators to assist patients with the management of medications during while seeking treatment at our intensive outpatient program.

 Additional information and case studies regarding benzo abuse and addiction can be found on the National Institute on Drug Abuse website.